Richard-wv/stress_sighting_hypothesis/README.md

 - **Cultural and psychological factors likely interact:** neither stress nor media fully explains sighting fluctuations in isolation, pointing toward a multi-factor influence model.

 - **Visual storytelling through the dashboard** enables filtering and comparison by stress levels and media presence, making complex relationships accessible to both technical and non-technical users.

+These insights give Alex a foundation of credible, data-backed observations that can be adapted into compelling storylines, from investigative articles to public talks.

 >### Conclusion
 There is some visual evidence to suggest a relationship between cultural media events and increased UFO sighting reports.
 However, further statistical testing is necessary to move beyond correlation and confidently evaluate causality.